open-austin/eviction-hearing-parser/README.md

 will cause the scraper to run every 7 days rather than every day.

 For as long as you don't exit the process, the schedule will continue to run locally.
-But if you want it to run even when your computer is off, you can do what we do - [use Heroku](#using-heroku-to-schedule-scraper-runs)
+But if you want it to run even when your computer is off, you can do what we do - [use Heroku](#using-heroku-to-schedule-scraper-runs).

 #### 5) Parse Filings and Settings Since Date
 Given a date, this script will populate your database will all of the hearings and settings data on or after the given date and on or before the current date.
 It also divides the tasks up into weeks, so if one week fails it can just move onto the next week.
 Once it's done it will print to the console all the weeks for which it failed.
 If you've set up an email account for this project, as described [here](#.env-file-instructions), it will also email you the weeks that failed.